-- C. Notice of Hearing: On the day that the Court confirms the date and time for the discovery hearing, the moving party shall file a Notice of Hearing that notes the discovery matters to be heard (i.e., "the parties dispute the appropriate time frame for Plaintiff's Interrogatory Nos.
-1, 4-7 and 10").
-The Notice of Hearing shall include a certificate of conferral that fully complies with Local Rule 7.1(a)(3).
-The Notice should not include any argument; it should simply state the subject of the dispute. - D. Proposed Orders and Source Materials: Within twenty-four (24) hours of filing the Notice of Hearing, the moving party must also submit to Chambers, via email (at chambers_becerra@flsd.uscourts.gov): (1) a Proposed Order on the issues raised setting forth the specific relief requested; and (2) a copy of all source materials relevant to the discovery dispute in a single PDF document (for example, if the dispute concerns interrogatories, the interrogatories at issue and the response thereto should be provided).
-The parties are not to submit copies of email communication between counsel. - E. Notice of Authorities: In the event (for non-routine issues) that the parties intend to rely on authorities during the Discovery Hearing, either party may file, no later than twenty-four (24) hours before the hearing, a Notice of Authorities listing the authorities that the party will rely upon during the hearing.
-This Notice of Authorities may not contain argument.
-The Court will strike any non-compliant Notice of Authorities. - F. Modification of Issues to Be Heard and Cancellation of Hearing: The parties shall notify Chambers via email at chambers_becerra@flsd.uscourts.gov as soon as practicable if they resolve some or all of the issues in dispute.
+If more than one party is seeking to enforce a discovery obligation during the same hearing, separate Notices (i.e., Plaintiff's Notice of Hearing, or Defendant's Notice of Hearing) should be filed on behalf of each party.

+- D. Modification of Issues to Be Heard and Cancellation of Hearing: The parties shall notify Chambers via email at chambers_becerra@flsd.uscourts.gov as soon as practicable if they resolve some or all of the issues in dispute.
 If all the issues cited in the Notice of Hearing have been resolved, the parties must contact Chambers by email and phone, and must file a Notice of Cancellation.
 If only some of the issues have been resolved, the parties should amend the Notice of Hearing.
 If the parties resolve all the issues in dispute within twenty-four (24) hours of the time and date of the hearing, they are to contact Chambers by email before filing a Notice of Cancellation.
-Chambers will advise the parties whether a Notice of Cancellation may be filed or whether counsel will nevertheless be required to appear before the Court. - G. Agreed Orders: If the parties have agreed to the entry of an order, the parties shall not file a motion for entry of the order.
-Instead, counsel shall email to Chambers a copy of the proposed order in Word format, with a statement that the parties have agreed to entry of the proposed order.
-If the Court enters an order that differs from the proposed order and the parties have an objection to the order as entered, they must follow the procedures for setting a Discovery Hearing so that objections may be heard by the Court without the need for the filing of a motion. - H. Imposition of Sanctions: The Court may impose sanctions, monetary or otherwise, if the Court determines discovery is being improperly sought or is being withheld in bad faith or without substantial justification.
-See Fed.
-R. Civ.
-P. 37. - I. Attorneys' Fees and Costs: If a party is seeking attorneys' fees and costs in connection with the discovery dispute that is set for hearing, it should be prepared to argue the basis for entitlement, as well as the amount of attorneys' fees and costs, at the hearing.
-See Fed.
-R. Civ.
-P. 37.
+Chambers will advise the parties whether a Notice of Cancellation may be filed or whether counsel will nevertheless be required to appear before the Court. - E. Agreed Or Stipulated Confidentiality Orders: If the parties have agreed to the entry of a confidentiality order with respect to the exchange of certain discovery materials, the parties shall not file a motion for entry of the order.
+Instead, counsel shall email Chambers a copy of the proposed order in Word format, with a statement that the parties have agreed to entry of the proposed order.
+If the Court enters an order that differs from the proposed order and the parties have an objection to the order as entered, they must follow the procedures for setting a Discovery Hearing so that the objection(s) may be heard by the Court without the need for the filing of a motion.